 Ideally, it helps speed things up and get everyone on the path to their new lives that much faster.
-And your ex can no longer prevent you from getting a divorce.
+And your soon-to-be-ex can no longer prevent a divorce.

 No-Fault Divorce And Divorce Settlements

 The same goes for child custody.
-If an affair negatively impacts parenting ability, or demonstrates a lack of responsibility, then it may play a part.
+If an affair negatively impacts parenting ability or demonstrates a lack of responsibility, it may play a part.
 If not, it likely won’t.

-More than fault or blame, other elements factor into the divorce settlement.
-The court bases settlement decisions on things considerations like financial need, future job prospects, and the length of the marriage.
+The court bases settlement decisions on considerations like financial need, future job prospects, and the length of the marriage.
 And as far as custody goes, stability, relationships, and the best interests of the child carry the most weight.